 If you want to do some wheelies, you might need to add some thicker fluid to the center diff to allow the front to pick up easier.

-Best RC car for sand dunes?
-Read on here
+Check out my article: Best RC car for sand dunes?

 It is very durable but there are a few parts that can be improved, like the rear-end of the body.
 The decals are extremely thin and will come off very quickly.
 The chassis is very strong but will bend after a few hard knocks.